jgabaut/sprites4curses/README.md

   - To be fancy you can use process substitution in bash to give the python output (`demofile.txt`, from `sprites.py` and `sample-sprits`) directly as an argument:

     `make; ./demo <( python sprites.py <directory> )

+## s4c-gui <a name = "s4c_gui"></a>

+  This is a C library offering a small collection of curses-based UI elements.

+  It's still in an early stage, but it has a minimal workable interface.

 ## palette.gpl <a name = "palette_gpl"></a>